 - Preheat the oven to 320°F (160°C).

-- Use a cookie scoop to scoop the coconut mix onto a parchment lined baking tray and aiming for around 16 macaroons (a few more is also fine).
-Use your hands to pat them into a sort of dome shape.
+- Use a cookie scoop to scoop the coconut mix onto a parchment lined baking tray.
+Aim for around 16 macaroons (a few more is also fine).
+Use your hands to pat them into a sort of dome shape (*see notes).

-- Bake for 20 minutes until crispy on the bottom and lightly browned on the top.
+- Bake for 20 minutes or until crispy on the bottom and lightly browned on the top.

 - Remove from the oven and allow to cool completely before dipping in chocolate.

-- Break up the chocolate into small pieces and place into a microwave safe dish.
-Microwave for 30-second intervals bringing it out to stir every 30-seconds until it’s melted and smooth.
-If it’s a little thick, then add in a teaspoon of coconut oil to thin it out and make it easier to work with.
+- Add the chocolate and coconut oil to a microwave safe dish.
+Microwave in 30-second intervals bringing it out to stir every 30-seconds until it’s melted and smooth.

-- Dip the bottoms of the macaroons in the chocolate and place back onto the parchment lined tray.
+- Dip the bottoms of the macaroons in the melted chocolate and then place them back onto the parchment lined tray.
 Use the remaining chocolate to drizzle over the top of the macaroons.